-For many cyclists traveling in South America Colombia is their favorite country, and we completely understand why.
+For many cyclists, Colombia is their favorite country of South America, and we completely understand why.
 It is green, it is vibrant, it is cheerful, there is so much life going on everywhere you go.
 Many parts of Colombia are beautiful so even without a defined route you will come across gems of stretches of road.
 Cycling in Colombia provides plenty of options for those preferring to cycle paved roads and those looking for a bit more adventure on the unpaved backroads.
-Cycling through the famous Zona Cafetera, it will takes you through cloud forests with abundant flora and fauna.
+Cycling through the famous Zona Cafetera, takes you through cloud forests with abundant flora and fauna.
 Butterflies, birds, plants, vines, palm trees, waterfalls you name it.
 It is the vision of Colombia that will linger and in our opinion symbolic for Colombia.
 Need inspiration for a cycling route for Colombia?
 Here are 3 beautiful cycling roads in Colombia.

 Hiking in Colombia

-One of the main hubs for trekking in Colombia is from the touristic coffee town Salento.
-From here you can make a day hike to Valle de Cocora with its famous wax palms or explore Los Nevados on a multi-day trek.
+One of the main hubs for trekking in Colombia is the touristic coffee town Salento.
+It is a perfect base to make a day hike to Valle de Cocora with its famous wax palms or explore Los Nevados on a multi-day trek.
 Although tourism is booming in Colombia, the hiking scene in Salento is still rather small in comparison with what Los Nevados National Park has to offer.
-We went on a 4 day hike in Los Nevados to discover the paramo, Valle de cocora and hiked all the way up to Parmillo del Quindio.
-Other famous hiking trails are ‘The Lost City’ near Santa Marta in the Caribbean, and the area around Bucaramanga.
+We went on a 4 day hike in Los Nevados to discover Colombia’s Paramo and wax palm trees.
+Other famous hiking trails in Colombia include ‘The Lost City’ near Santa Marta in the Caribbean, and the area around Bucaramanga.

 Best time to visit Colombia

-The best time to go to Colombia is December to March, in most part of the country it will be sunny and dry.
-If you are planning cycling trip in Colombia make sure you are on the road on Sundays.
+The best time to visit Colombia is December to March.
+In most parts of the country it will be sunny and dry.
+If you are planning a cycling trip in Colombia make sure you are on the road on Sundays.
 You will share the road with many enthusiast Colombian cyclists.